camunda-consulting/camunda-8-code-examples/camunda-8-process-application/README.md

 ### Frontend
 Vue3 Application that is built using `npm run build` or run in dev mode with `npm run dev`

+## Packaging all toghether

+By running `mvn clean package` on the parent, you will get a jar file inside the backend project that contains backend and frontend.
+By providing credentials for the Zeebe Client while giving the API Client the required scopes (Tasklist, Operate, Zeebe), all clients will work with Cloud.

 ## Additional information